-Democracy School explores the limits of conventional regulatory organizing and offers a new organizing model that helps citizens confront the usurpation by corporations of the rights of communities, people, and earth.
+Our educational initiative explores the limits of conventional regulatory organizing and offers a new organizing model that helps citizens confront the usurpation by corporations of the rights of communities, people, and earth.
 Lectures cover the history of people’s movements and corporate power, and the dramatic organizing over the last decade in Pennsylvania, New Hampshire, Ohio, Colorado, Washington, and Oregon by communities confronting agribusiness, the oil and gas industry, corporate hegemony over worker rights, and others.
-Included with enrollment in the Democracy School is a 300 plus-page notebook of background reading material.
+Included with enrollment is a 300 plus-page notebook of background reading material.

 “Democracy School is an intensive look at the history and process of law-making in our system.
 The information is both chilling and enabling, because a better understanding of the present system also awakens a profound sense of responsibility for making change.”

 “If you take no other training this year, do the Democracy School.
 It is a superlative unfolding revelation of how corporations have hijacked democracy.
 It meticulously deconstructs the historical arc that brought us to this precipice.
 But most importantly, it then departs into the highly pragmatic and inspiring work now underway that is slowly turning the tide . . .
 This Second American Revolution may be the most important political work going on anywhere in the country or the world.“

 “Democracy School was a mind-blowing experience.
 During the School, I was forced to come to grips with the understanding that I really knew very little about the true structure of law that controls our activism.
 Democracy School is a must for everyone who seeks to be liberated from our defensive, after-the-fact reactive organizing strategies.”